Continually Updated Clinical Reference

 Intraocular pressure

 A decrease in intraocular pressure has been shown to occur during pregnancy and often persists for several months postpartum.
-Various mechanisms have been implicated for this observation.
-Such mechanisms include an increase in aqueous outflow; a decrease in systemic vascular resistance, leading to decreased episcleral venous pressure; generalized increased tissue elasticity, leading to decreased scleral rigidity; and generalized acidosis during pregnancy.
+[8] Various mechanisms have been described for this observation: an increase in aqueous outflow; a decrease in systemic vascular resistance, leading to decreased episcleral venous pressure; generalized increased tissue elasticity, leading to decreased scleral rigidity; and generalized acidemia during pregnancy.

-This decrease in intraocular pressure may have implications for pregnant women with preexisting glaucoma, as improvement of the disease during pregnancy has been reported in a few cases.
+This decrease in intraocular pressure may have implications for pregnant women with preexisting glaucoma, since improvement of the disease during pregnancy has been reported in a few cases.
+[9]

 Visual field changes